 Creating a zeugma is not all that difficult.
 The following four steps show you, how you can create one yourself.

 1. At first, you need to be clear about the feeling you want to create.
-If you want the sentence to be humourous, you should use a contrast or a figure of speech.
+If you want the sentence to be humorous, you should use a contrast or a figure of speech.
 If you wish to add weight to a situation, turning it a little symbolic, connect a minor event to a bigger, maybe not physical one.

 2. Next, you have to pick a governing word, that suits your situation.